 What's Not Often Shared About Depression

-- It is the leading cause of disability of people ages 15-44.
+It is the leading cause of disability in people ages 15-44.

-- One in five Americans take psychiatric drugs, with antidepressants being the most commonly prescribed.
+One in five Americans takes psychiatric drugs, with antidepressants being the most commonly prescribed.

-- According to the Centers for Disease Control, there were nearly 37,000 suicides and one million attempted suicides that year.
+According to the Centers for Disease Control, nearly 37,000 suicides and one million attempted suicides that year.

 Those concerning facts certainly warrant looking at every possible cause of depression, right?
 Yet, there’s a reason most people have not considered.
 Namely, incomplete lower brain development may be linked to depression.

 So, how is that possible?